jarvisdreams9/cfn-samples/readme.md

 <a name="FnXQuery"></a>

-- __FnX::Query__: Query is a wrapper over 'jq' library and allows to query values from the passed in objects.
+- __FnX::Query__: Query is a wrapper over [jq](https://stedolan.github.io/jq/manual/) library and allows to query values from the passed in objects.
 Data is generally provided by other intrinsic functions.

 ```
 FnX::Query: